A NUCCA Upper Cervical Chiropractic Center - Omaha and Atkinson, NE - Call Toll Free (877) 743-1193 Like Us

 How often do I need to come back?

 The NUCCA procedure is meant to restore proper body balance and allow the body a greater ability for self-healing.
-For most people that does not come from a one-time adjustment, so a proper care plan is necessary to make sure that you’re progressing under Dr. Ziska’s care.
+For most people that does not come from a one-time adjustment, so a proper care plan is necessary to make sure that you’re progressing under NUCCA care.

 While everyone’s response is different, generally speaking, those who choose upper cervical care make fewer repeat visits than with other forms of chiropractic care.
 The emphasis in NUCCA is not on getting repeated adjustments, but making sure that your adjustment is holding.
-After an initial period of care, many patients are able to make seasonal return visits to Dr. Ziska to get their alignment checked.
+After an initial period of care, many patients are able to make seasonal return visits to the doctor to get their alignment checked.

 Do you take x-rays?

 Yes.
 To see is to know, not to see is to guess, and we don’t guess about your health.
 The NUCCA procedure is guided by objective measurements of your postural alignment, including x-rays at the junction of the head and the neck.
-What gives Dr. Ziska the ability to adjust so precisely is her use of x-rays.
+What gives the doctor the ability to adjust so precisely is her use of x-rays.

-Those concerned about x-ray radiation should know that every precaution to minimize exposure is taken by Dr. Ziska.
+Those concerned about x-ray radiation should know that every precaution to minimize exposure is taken.

 Why don’t you make a chiropractic adjustment at every visit?